agenteo/agenteo.github.com/source/_posts/2020-10-30-questions-to-ponder-when-agile-retrospectives-are-missing-reflection.md

   - retrospectives
 ---

-Recently I was on a reocurring call with Human System Dynamics (HSD) associates and friends where a voluneer shares a wicked issue they have and then listen to questions without answering. **The questions are open ended, not disguised advice, beyond the knowledge of the asker**.
+Recently I was on a reoccurring call with Human System Dynamics (HSD) associates and friends where a volunteer shares a wicked issue they have and then listen to questions without answering. **The questions are open ended, not disguised advice, beyond the knowledge of the asker**.

 I hope these questions will help you see a next step for your Agile Retrospective missing reflection.